omaromeir/stat540-2014-project/R markdown/03/03_DEA.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9.png)

-Test for any effect of CD group:
+We then use the same model to test for any effect of CD group by specifying the coefficient.
+In other words we will be testing the following null hypothesis: \(\mu_{CD} = 0 \).

 ```r
 CDhits <- topTable(ebFit, coef = grep("CD", colnames(coef(ebFit))), number = nrow(dat),